adelegard/ui_changed/README.md

     java -jar path/to/your/selenium_server/selenium-server-standalone-2.##.0.jar

-Start up your Rails webserver
+Start up your Rails webserver.
+This is not strickly required if you intend on just using the rake tasks.

     rails s